davidacm/enhancedTones/readme.md

 To be in context.
 When NVDA beep a tone, it does the following:

-1. opens a nvwave player.
+1. import the generateBeep.
-2. generates the waveform tone.
+2. stops the player.
-3. sends the generated tone to the player.
+3. generates the waveform tone.
-4. closes the player.
+4. sends the generated tone to the player.

 This can be problematic in some sound cards, like high delays when playing the tones, or not playing the first tones at all.
+Seems that the issue happen by stopping the player, especially when this is repeated quickly.
 I had this issue in the past with one of my computers.
 So, that was the reason to create this add-on.
+My add-on doesn't stop the player, and that fixed the issue.

 ## Description of the add-on beep process.